Identifying Different Types of Funders

 Subscribe to Funding Announcements

-Some funders and organizations have bulletins that you can sign up to receive that have new and upcoming funding opportunities.
+Some funders and organizations have bulletins and email lists that you can sign up to receive that have new and upcoming funding opportunities.

-- You can receive email updates from National Science Foundation; you can sign up for Foundation-wide announcements or select to receive information from specific Directorates.
+- Receive email updates from National Science Foundation- you can sign up for Foundation-wide announcements or select to receive information from specific Directorates.

-- You can subscribe to the National Institutes of Health listserv in which new opportunities, updates, and information is circulated.
+- Subscribe to the National Institutes of Health listserv in which new opportunities, updates, and information is circulated.

 When you attend professional conferences, check the program for sessions related to grant funding.
 Often program directors will be holding formal sessions, funding roundtables, or “office hours.”
 This can be a great way to connect with a program director and obtain valuable information about funding priorities and opportunities.